alex-bellon/wikipedia/README.md

 [IKEA Effect](https://en.m.wikipedia.org/wiki/IKEA_effect) - The IKEA effect is a cognitive bias in which consumers place a disproportionately high value on products they partially created.

+[Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality) - members of an organization give disproportionate weight to trivial issues.

 [Littlewood's law](https://en.wikipedia.org/wiki/Littlewood%27s_law) - a person can expect to experience events with odds of one in a million (defined by the law as a "miracle") at the rate of about one per month.

 [Matthew effect](https://en.wikipedia.org/wiki/Matthew_effect) - "the rich get richer and the poor get poorer".